alexvoss/mkdocs-material-fork/docs/tutorials/blogs.md

 __Outcomes:__ After working through the tutorial, you will have learned how to produce a professional or personal blog to engage with your audience.
-You will know and have experienced how the blog plugin ab be used in combination with other features and third-party plugins to achieve this.
+You will know and have experienced how you can use the blog plugin in combination with other features and third-party plugins to achieve this.

 __Time required:__ To run through this tutorial in full you will typically need to have about XX minutes of time.
-Note that the time it takes will depend on a number of factors, so this is only a rough estimation based on our experience and testing.
+Note that the time it takes depends on a number of factors, so this is only a rough estimation based on our experience and testing.